 In summary, Bitcoin mining is the process of verifying that Bitcoin transactions are legitimate and adding them to Bitcoin's blockchain (shared database).
-Every 10 minutes, miners race to add a new block of transactions and the first miner to do so correctly "wins" the block reward, which is currently 6.25 Bitcoins.
-Since Bitcoin's launch, this has always been the only way that new Bitcoins are issued.
+Every 10 minutes, miners race to add a new block of transactions, and the first miner to do so correctly "wins" the block reward, which is currently 6.25 Bitcoins.
+Since Bitcoin's launch, this has always been the only way new Bitcoins are issued.

 This race to be the holder of the block reward is like a digital gold rush because only 21 million Bitcoins will ever exist.
-Therefore, every miner has a strong incentive, based on Bitcoin’s known scarcity, to gather as much Bitcoin as they can, as well as for investors scarcity is one of the drivers for the existent demand.
+Therefore, every miner has a strong incentive, based on Bitcoin’s known scarcity, to gather as much Bitcoin as they can, as well as for investors, scarcity is one of the drivers for the existent demand.

 As mentioned above, Bitcoin is decentralized.
-That means that it's controlled by its users and not by any single company.
-Essentially, Bitcoin users can be broken down into two groups, which are: Bitcoin miners and Bitcoin investors.
+That means it's controlled by its users and not by any single company.
+Essentially, Bitcoin users can be broken down into two groups, Bitcoin miners and Bitcoin investors.
 If all miners stopped mining, then no new Bitcoins would be made.
 If all investors sold their Bitcoin, then its value would plummet extremely.
-Therefore, it's both groups together that keep Bitcoin going - and going, which is reflect in its growth (see History of Bitcoin on Wikipedia for historical prices).
+Therefore, it's both groups together that keep Bitcoin going - and going, which is reflected in its growth (see History of Bitcoin on Wikipedia for historical prices).

-You don't need to be a miner or have any sort of specialized, technical knowledge to buy your first Bitcoin.
+You don't need to be a miner or have any sort of specialized technical knowledge to buy your first Bitcoin.
 The easiest way to do so is to buy it from a cryptocurrency exchange.
 Simply, signup for an account with us at NBX and deposit NOK.
 From there, you can buy Bitcoin once your account is verified (see What is KYC? in our Knowledge Base).